 We import liquorice from Iceland to Sicily and every country has its favourite taste and texture.

 SD: I’m especially interested in how liquorice can be used in cooking.
 I know it works well in pickles; on cucumber; mixed with sea salt and sprinkled over salads; in soups, tomato soup especially; with salmon and lemon zest; in jams, and with duck.
+It’s good in marinades for game, especially venison.
 What is your advice?

 IB: liquorice powder is a very good transmitter and it puts flavour from different ingredients together to produce a fine aroma.
 But be careful, you don’t need much!
 You are also right to say it goes well in soups.